 Our impact doesn’t stop in the classroom!
 Unique collaborations allow the Los Angeles County Office of Education (LACOE) Head Start and Early Learning Division to offer additional programs that deliver meaningful services to help children and families.
 These collaborations also provide resources to improve recruiting and outreach, increase teacher support, and enhance the services we offer.

 To learn more about these programs, contact us!

 211 LA County is a nonprofit agency that connects individuals and families with health and human services.
-Just by dialing 2-1-1, LA County residents will be directly connected to a Community Resource Advisor who will provide the right resources based on the caller’s unique needs.
+Just by dialing 2-1-1, LA County residents will be directly connecteEditd to a Community Resource Advisor who will provide the right resources based on the caller’s unique needs.
 Our partnership with 211 LA County makes it easier for children and families who are eligible for LACOE services to connect to the right programs, resources, and early childhood education providers.

-Los Angeles County Office of Education–Response to Intervention (LACOE-RtI)
+Los Angeles County Office of Education-Multi-tiered System of Supports (LACOE-MTSS)